camel-tooling/camel-dap-client-vscode/README.md

 	]
   }
   ```
-- In `Run and Debug` panel, launch the `Attach Camel Debugger`
-- Put a breakpoint on the Camel route
-- Enjoy!

 ## Features

+- Support use of Camel debugger by attaching to a running Camel route written in Java, Yaml or XML (only `Camel Main` mode for XML) using the JMX Url
 - Support local use of Camel debugger by attaching to a running Camel route written in Java, Yaml or XML (only `Camel Main` mode for XML) using the PID
 - Support a single Camel context
 - Add/Remove breakpoint